FabioDiSabatino/A-cross-platform-geolocalized-mobile-application-for-disaster-management-/plugins/cordova-plugin-file/README.md

 var my_media = new Media('cdvfile://localhost/temporary/path/to/file.mp3', ...);
 my_media.play();
 ```

+#### cdvfile quirks
+- Using `cdvfile://` paths in the DOM is not supported on Windows platform (a path can be converted to native instead).

 ## List of Error Codes and Meanings
 When an error is thrown, one of the following codes will be used.